khanhtrinh107/microservices-fullstack/README.md

 - Websocket

 ### Other tools:
-- Docker for building the app
+- Docker, Docker Compose for building the app

 ## The process of submitting and approving conduct grades flows by this Sequence Diagram: